-Before bringing a pet (a cat or dog) into your family it is important to know how to take care of it.
+Before bringing a pet, cute puppy, cute kitten or (a cat or dog) into your family it is important to know how to take care of it.
 You need to provide for its needs, both physical and emotional.
-This means providing nutritious food, clean drinking water, shelter, and the opportunity to live in a safe home.
+This means providing nutritious food, clean drinking water, shelter like, dog house, and the opportunity to live in a safe home.
 It also means ensuring that the pet is happy by providing ample play time, plenty of exercise, and stimulation for its mind.
-Caring for a pet is a big responsibility, and pet ownership is not something to enter into lightly, however this e-book will successfully help you in solving common pet problems to build a bond of love between you and an important new member of family.
+Caring for a pet is a big responsibility, and pet ownership is not something to enter into lightly, however this article will successfully help you in solving common pet problems to build a bond of love between you and an important new member of family.

 TABLE OF CONTENTS